spaik11/final-todo-app/README.md

 I faced the following challenges:
 * I can click anywhere on the todo line and the todo deletes.
 * The color changes when I toggle a todo item.
+* The mouseover jQuery feature doesn't work like expected.

 ---
 ### Github